z1nare/cod_project/README.md

-# pdf_parsing
+# Camouflaged Object Detection
-Placeholder for the project
+Placeholder for the project and Research